Dokkedal/dcm2reg/docs/source/our_use_case.rst

 of the CT-scans to choose, since this is usually done by comparing how many PET- or MR-scans relate to the individual CT-scans.

-* A lot of data and therefore slow running - solved in conversion by splitting process. - Jonathan
+* A lot of data and therefore slow running - solved in conversion by splitting process. - Jonathan ..
     * Noise limiting use of thresholding - Philip
+In proportion to evaluation of registered images thresholding on a color value was considered but noise in the form of tables and dental fillings proved this procedure to be more complicated than first anticipated.
+The solution was instead a mix of thresholding on color value and croppping the images using a cropbox.
+Thus air was still efficiently removed via thresholding whereas noise as for example the table was removed by cropping the image via a margin.

 * Thresholding based on change in pixel value turned out to be not possible - Philip
 * Different MR's have different colors - Philip
 * Field difficulty and lack of documentation - Busch